nikhilgautam96/Javascript/Notes/[2]_OOPS_in_js/This/_2_this_Browser.md

 // SET 2 :
 function fun() {
     console.log('fun', this); // Window' object
+    // if we add anything to this here, we can see it in global code window object. this.name = 'nikhil';
 }
 fun();
+console.log(this.name, '--', name); // nikhil

 const gun = () => {
     console.log('gun', this); // Window' object